Structured Spectral Reasoning for Frequency-Adaptive Multimodal Recommendation: Proposed Method

 \subsection{Spectral Transformation of Multimodal Graph Signals}

-Multimodal recommendation integrates diverse signals such as ID embeddings and content features from images and text into a unified user–item representation.
-A central challenge is the semantic and statistical heterogeneity across modalities, which often live in incompatible spaces and emphasize different levels of granularity.
-Conventional fusion strategies, including feature concatenation and attention-based aggregation, operate in the raw feature domain and do not capture the structural relationships induced by user–item interactions.
-In contrast, viewing these representations as graph signals enables frequency-aware modeling in which components are disentangled by their spectral characteristics.
-Low-frequency components capture shared global preference patterns, whereas high-frequency components encode fine-grained, modality-specific variations.
-Motivated by this perspective, we transform multimodal features into a unified frequency domain where band-level alignment is feasible and fusion becomes more interpretable.
-This transformation provides a coherent basis to mitigate cross-modal misalignment, improve semantic compositionality, and support adaptive selection of frequency components for downstream recommendation.
+Multimodal recommendation integrates ID embeddings with visual and textual features to learn unified user-item representations.
+A central challenge is cross-modal heterogeneity, where modalities reside in incompatible spaces and capture semantics at different granularities.
+Conventional fusion methods such as concatenation or attention operate in the raw feature domain and often ignore the structural dependencies induced by user-item interactions.
+Viewing these representations as graph signals enables frequency-aware modeling, where low-frequency components capture global preference patterns and high-frequency components encode fine-grained, modality-specific variations.
+Motivated by this perspective, we transform multimodal features into a unified frequency domain to facilitate band-level alignment and more interpretable fusion, supporting adaptive selection of frequency components for downstream recommendation.